-To setup the ideal pain management and benzodiazepine management system, where patients are treated respectfully, where there is a holistic approach, and where medications can be refilled in a convenient manner (such as telemedicine).
+To setup the ideal pain management system, where patients are treated respectfully, where there is a holistic approach, and where medications can be refilled in a convenient manner (such as telemedicine).

 To create an open, non-judgmental, collaborative and accessible environment for chronic pain patients with an overall goal to decrease the use of opioid pain medication and thereby, reduce the risks for addiction and to improve the patients’ quality of life.